huxinche/Assignment1/Airline Ticket.md

 Passenger jessi\
 Order anorder\
 Ticket aticket\
-//Flight is determined in runtime.//
+(Flight is determined in runtime.)

 ### Process of buying a ticket: